kiril-dim/triangleweave/README.md

-# TriangleWeave
+# Weave Visualizations

-TriangleWeave is a standalone HTML/JavaScript visualization that creates an animated triangulation effect.
-The entire implementation was generated through AI prompting, resulting in a self-contained static webpage with no external dependencies.
+A collection of interactive algorithmic art visualizations created through AI prompting.
+Each visualization is a standalone HTML/JavaScript implementation with no external dependencies.

+## Live Demo
+Visit https://kiril-dim.github.io/triangleweave/ to try the visualizations online!

-## Features
+## TriangleWeave

+An animated triangulation effect that creates beautiful patterns through:
 - Animated point placement
 - Dynamic line drawing with triangulation
 - Smooth color filling animation